heyjva/support/README.md

         - `{section}/` - Used to group articles together.
 Purely for organisation in the repo
             - `_section.md` - Metadata that describes the section for Zendesk
             - `{article}.md` - The article that will be sent to Zendesk
-- `theme/` - The theme that will be used in Zendesk